 Labs to Monitor Thyroid During Pregnancy

 It is important to have regular lab testing during pregnancy, which includes monitoring your thyroid.
 A TSH, free T4, and free T3, along with thyroid antibodies should be ordered prior to conception and then continued to be monitored based on those findings.
-The Endocrine Society recommends running these tests before pregnancy and that TSH should be below 2.5 mIU/L during first trimester screening.
+The Endocrine Society recommends running these tests before pregnancy and that TSH should be below 2.5 mIU/L10 during first trimester screening.

 If you have a history of Hashimoto’s, meeting with a maternal fetal medicine specialist (MFM) is important as this can create additional complications in your pregnancy.
-Since TPO antibodies can cross the placenta, a third trimester ultrasound may be recommended in order to visualize the baby's thyroid.
+Since TPO antibodies can cross the placenta12, a third trimester ultrasound may be recommended in order to visualize the baby's thyroid.

 Thyroid Medication During Pregnancy